Merlin2098/evaluaciones-serverless/README.md

 # Cost Considerations

-Este proyecto está diseñado para funcionar dentro del **AWS Free Tier** para entornos de prueba.
+This project is designed to run within the **AWS Free Tier** for test environments.

-Costos principales:
+Main costs:

 -   Lambda invocations
--   almacenamiento en S3
+-   S3 storage
--   envío de correos en SES
+-   SES email sending

-Para cargas pequeñas el costo es prácticamente cero.
+For small workloads, the cost is practically zero.

 ------------------------------------------------------------------------

 # Future Improvements

-Posibles mejoras:
+Possible improvements:

--   usar SQS para desacoplar procesamiento
+-   Use SQS to decouple processing
--   agregar DynamoDB para historial de evaluaciones
+-   Add DynamoDB for evaluation history
--   crear dashboard analítico con Athena o QuickSight
+-   Create an analytics dashboard with Athena or QuickSight
--   usar EventBridge para orquestación
+-   Use EventBridge for orchestration
--   implementar autenticación en API Gateway
+-   Implement authentication in API Gateway

 ------------------------------------------------------------------------

 # License

-Proyecto de ejemplo con fines educativos.
+Sample project for educational purposes.